 The Consensus Circle - Why We Need to Create Healthy Boundaries

-It was one of my first clients who introduced me to the Consensus Circle as a way of describing healthy boundaries.
+It was one of my first clients who introduced me to the Consensus Circle as a way of defining healthy boundaries.
 Many of us battle to define our own healthy boundaries and it requires understanding ourselves and one’s needs to be able to create healthy boundaries.

 Read on to discover who you allow in your Consensus Circle and who sits outside.
 Find out what to expect when you have poor boundaries and what the benefits of healthy boundaries are.